failure64/JanSeva/README.md

 # JanSeva
-A portal to connect the daily wage workers like labourer, plumbers, electrician etc with the users who wants their service.
+A portal made using mern stack to connect the daily wage workers like a laborer, plumbers, electrician, etc with the users who wants their service.

 Tech Stack Used
 * Next.js